vinayak19th/Blog/_drafts/article/quantum/bloch.md

 **Why do we care?** This is important because, as stated earlier, the Bloch sphere is a specific type of '*space*' known as a [*'Projective*'](https://en.wikipedia.org/wiki/Complex_projective_space) space of all complex numbers $\mathbb{C}^2$.

 ## III.
 Projective Spaces
 A projective space aims to capture the idea of direction without magnitude.
-To better understand this idea let's define a new coordinate system in terms of $\theta,\lambda$, where $\theta$ is the angle from the
+To better understand this idea let's define a new coordinate system in terms of $\theta,\lambda$, where $\theta$ is the angle between the vector and teh $y$-axis and $\lambda$ is a scaling factor.

 ![Projective]({{image_path}}/Projective.svg){: .light }{: width="400" }
 ![Projective]({{image_path}}/ProjectiveDark.svg){: .dark }{: width="400" }